 If your interface has Multi-device support, which means that they can be combined with other interfaces, then the devices will appear to Live as a single entity and the communication between the units will be handled by the main interface and its driver.

-The interfaces could be connected via ADAT, S/PDIF, MADI or other digital connections.
-Please refer to the instruction manual of your interface in order to achieve this.
+The interfaces could be connected via ADAT, S/PDIF, MADI, or other digital connections.
+Please refer to the instruction manual of your interface to set this up.